 How to Relieve Back Pain in the Winter…

-Winter is well and truly on its way.
-For many this means warm clothes, roaring fires and hot chocolates.
+Winter is here, and for many this means warm clothes, roaring fires and hot chocolates.
 However, the cold can also change a person’s posture which can lead to severe back pain.
 For example, when it is cold outside, it is a natural reaction is to curl up, slouch or shiver; all of which significantly changes the shape of the upper body.
 It is the unfortunate reality that the adoption of this temporary postural position can cause a number of pains and problems.

 It is relatively unclear as to why people feel more pain during the winter months, especially in the neck, back and shoulders region.
 However, there are a handful of studies which suggest that there is a slight correlation between the temperatures dropping and increased pain.
 There is also a substantial amount of anecdotal proof that conditions such as rheumatoid arthritis and osteoarthritis flare up during winter months.